 Director – Rogelio Cassol

 Director – Ted Utley

 Each year, the Eugene Active 20-30 Club Foundation accepts nominations of past active members to receive the prestigious “Lifetime Achievement Award”.
 This honor is bestowed upon members for accomplishments while an active member, and continued support of the club after achieving past active status.
 Accomplishments include the past member’s attendance, project participation, fellowship, awards received, and/or board participation on local, national, international, and world levels.

 Nominations for the 2019 Lifetime Achievement Award recipient can be entered for consideration using the form linked below.
 Completed forms should be submitted to the LAA Committee chair; contact information can be found on the form.
-The nomination process for the 2019 Lifetime Achievement Award will begin in January 2019.
+Nominations are due February 22nd.